Twitch on Windows 11 during our test – channel is offline, with chat panel and follower list on the left.

 ✅ Works well on both PC and mobile for everyday use

-✅ Plenty of options to customize quality, chat, and notifications
+✅ Many options to customize quality, chat, and notifications

 Cons: